islers/youbot_simulation/README.md

 #### Setup
 KUKA provides 3D models of the Youbot along with controllers and launch files for simulation in Gazebo.
 The package has however not been updated since ROS Fuerte and is no longer working.
 What you find in this repository is a catkinized and updated version of the original, which should work out of the box under ROS Indigo and also with Gazebo 4.
 Just as the Youbot driver it still depends on PR2 and brics_actuator packages which you'll need to add if you haven't done so yet.
 #### What you get
 The simulation emulates the physics and all topics and messages you get with the real Youbot.
 This means that you can use any Youbot controller for the real Youbot or its simulation and any visualization for the real Youbot or its simulation (see the RViz chapter).
-Its behaviour should mirror the behaviour of the real Youbot.
+Its behaviour should basically mirror the behaviour of the real Youbot.
+Please be aware that the abilities of the JointTrajectory action server used are limited.
+With default settings it will only follow the joint positions given in trajectories and disregard any velocity/acceleration or time settings.
 #### Launch the simulation
 A set of launch files are provided to start up the Youbot simulation in Gazebo.
 You can launch the whole robot or arm and base separately.